shimonAzulay/challenges/mobile/README.md

 ### Manually

-Copy DidomiConsent.framework into your project and add it as a dependency.
+Build DidomiConsent proj and copy DidomiConsent.framework into your project and add it as a dependency.
 For network preposes enable `NSAppTransportSecurity`
  1. Open your Project target's info.plist file
  2. Add a Key called `NSAppTransportSecurity` as a Dictionary.